When to use it

 How it works

 Paste the original (A) on the left and the new version (B) on the right.
-The split view below updates live.
+The split view below updates as you type.
 Toggle "Ignore whitespace" to skip changes that are only indentation or line breaks.
 Use "↔ Swap" to flip sides.

 Reading the diff